Yoz21/Portfolio/README.md

-# Portfolio (Mobile Version)
+# Portfolio

-This is a mobile version of my portfolio.It is done in the template design I have chosen from figma.
+This is a desktop version of my portfolio.It is done in the template design I have chosen from figma.

 ## Built With